Is it Just Me? Seven Signs You're Being Gaslit In Your Relationship

 When you're being gaslit, it's not all negative.
 If it were, it would be very easy for you to recognize what was going on.
 But in between the negative stuff, your significant other will let you know that they love you or they will say other positive things to you or about you.

-Doing this makes you doubt that they there was real intent behind any behavior that appeared purposely malicious against you.
-This positive behavior is what reinforces, even more, the idea that maybe you are the crazy one.
+Doing this makes you doubt that there was real intent behind any behavior that appeared purposely malicious against you.
+This positive behavior is what reinforces, even more, the idea that maybe you’ve been imagining things.
 If they were mean, negative, or argumentative all the time, you'd be able to catch on a lot faster.

 6. They accuse you of doing what they do